Quantifying Information Extraction using Generalized Quantum Measurements: Application of observational entropy framework to general indirect measurement schemes

 The corresponding observational entropy reduces to

 where $\Cp=\{\P_i\}=\{\P_i(\bullet)\P_i\}$ (in the operator and super-operator notation) denotes the projective coarse-graining on the probe.
 According to Theorem~\ref{thm:bounded_multiple}, taking $\Cp$ to be consisting of the projectors onto eigenvectors of the density matrix, $\Cp\hookleftarrow \C_\R$, leads to $S_{\Cp}=S_{\mathrm{vN}}$ and thus also $S_{\Cvn}=S_{\mathrm{vN}}$.
-Therefore, if we have an probe which is at least as big as the system, we can apply the swap gate and then measure in the eigenbasis of the system density matrix and this will lead to the minimal possible uncertainty about the system state.
+Therefore, if we have a probe that is at least as big as the system, we can extract all the information by applying the swap gate and then measuring in the eigenbasis of the system density matrix.
 In other words, an indirect measurement is as good as a direct measurement in this case.